xinehc/args_oap/README.md

 c. copy executable "mimimap2" into the subfoler "bin" under "ARGs_OAP_v2.3.2"

-Prepare the meta-data file of your samples
+Before Usage -- Prepare the meta-data file of your samples
 ==========================================
 To run the stage one pipeline, users need to prepare relative meta-data.txt file and put all the pair-end fastq file into one directory
 Example of meta-data file **meta-data.txt**  Tips: